HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Method

-The core value of Equation~\eqref{eq:gaussian_kernel_prob_simplified_en} lies in providing a complete categorical probability distribution $P_{g,ij} = \{p_{g,ij,k}\}_{k=1}^K$ over the VQ index $(\hat{y}_g)_{ij}$ at $(i,j)$ for each granularity $g$.
-This distribution $P_{g,ij}$ is \textbf{content-adaptive} and \textbf{spatially varying}, making it directly suitable for input into standard entropy coders, such as an Arithmetic Coder.
-And in essence, it is an ultra-high-dimensional context that is superior to any hand-crafted context.
-According to information theory, arithmetic coding a symbol using the predicted probability distribution $P_{g,ij}$ achieves an expected code length close to its Shannon entropy $H(P_{g,ij}) = -\sum_{k=1}^K p_{g,ij,k} \log_2 p_{g,ij,k}$.
-The expected bitrate for encoding all VQ indices at granularity $g$ can be expressed as:
+The core value of Equation~\eqref{eq:hypervq_prob} lies in providing a complete categorical probability distribution $P_{b,ij} = \{p_{b,ij,k}\}_{k=1}^K$ over the VQ index $(\hat{y}_b)_{ij}$ at $(i,j)$.
+According to information theory, arithmetic coding a symbol using this distribution achieves an expected code length close to its Shannon entropy.
+The expected bitrate for encoding all VQ indices at branch $b$ is formulated as

-where $P_{g,ij}^{\star}$ denotes the real but unknown distribution of index $(\hat{y}_g)_{ij}$ given image $x$, and $H(P_{g,ij}^{\star}, P_{g,ij})$ is the cross-entropy.
-Based on this principle, we directly minimize the cross-entropy to update the Gaussian parameters $(\boldsymbol{\mu}_{g,ij}, \sigma_{g,ij})$ via backpropagation, driving the predicted distribution to match the true posterior.
-The complete rate-distortion objective is detailed in \S\ref{sec:loss_function}.
+where $P_{b,ij}^{\star}$ denotes the real but unknown true distribution of the index given image $x$.
+Crucially, by modeling this true discrete distribution (derived from the deterministic nearest-neighbor VQ assignment) as a Dirac delta function, we directly minimize this cross-entropy via backpropagation.
+This mathematical formulation elegantly establishes a differentiable gradient force field in the embedding space (fully derived in Appendix~\ref{sec:supp_theory}).
+Specifically, the gradients actively pull the predicted mean $\boldsymbol{\mu}_{b,ij}$ toward the target anchor while repelling it from other anchors based on their assigned probabilities.
+This empowers the network to dynamically optimize the RD trade-off during training.